 Aloe also encourages new skin cells to grow at the site of the wound and jump-start the repair process.

-Those two aloe vera benefits together — along with a bandaid and a kiss from mom! — make aloe one of the best items to keep on hand in your medicine cabinet.
+Those two aloe vera benefits together — along with a bandaid and a kiss from mom or dad! — make aloe one of the best items to keep on hand in your medicine cabinet.

 But that’s not all!
 Did you know aloe aids in healing diaper rash, too?
 If your little one is suffering from this painful condition, try Mustela’s Diaper Cream With Olive Oil And Aloe to moisturize and calm their bottom.